sonjageorgievska/current/proposals/software-sustainability.md

 - Five recommendations for FAIR software site content
 - log of activity
 - Inventory of whether the software we produce meets the (minimal) standard set by the _Five recommendations_ website
+- Updated release of the guide
+- Internal workshops